 Over the years VAG (Volkswagen Automotive Group) has released countless updates to the PCV valves in this motor all of which still seem to fail over time, even with stock setups.
 Symptoms of a failed PCV valve include loss of pressure (boost) in the PCV system.
 This is also a symptom of a failed Diverter Valve (see below for more information).
 If one of your PCV valves is to blame it is most likely your front PCV valve that has failed.
 This is pictured in Figure 1 above.
-The rear one is right below the MAF on the back side of the engine.
+The rear one is right below the MAF on the backside of the engine.
 The rear PCV is actually inside a metal tube called the breather tube.

 The solution is to either replace the valve with the latest version and wait for it to break again or get a PCV block off plate.
-The PCV block off plate removes the front check valve entirely and replaces it with a machined plate thus eliminating the potential of it braking.
+The PCV block-off plate removes the front check valve entirely and replaces it with a machined plate thus eliminating the potential of its braking.
 I purchased one of the BSH catch can kits which also includes one of these plates.
 This kit also solves other issues which you will read about below.
 Here is a link to BSH that offers a few PCV fixes BSHspeedshop

 Before I got the BSH fix I had a different attempt by Eurojet.
-Their solution was to add another check valve on top of the failure prone one.
+Their solution was to add another check valve on top of the failure-prone one.
 This is the silicon tube with the billet check valve coming off of the front PCV valve in figure 1.
 This did an OK job but really only masked the issue and didn’t solve it well.

 Engine valve buildup:

-Because of the way the 2.0t FSI’s fuel injection works the gunk can buildup overtime on the valves by oil and junk flowing through the PCV system to the valves. to the left is a picture of what valves can look like overtime.
+Because of the way the 2.0t FSI’s fuel injection works the gunk can build up over time on the valves by oil and junk flowing through the PCV system to the valves. to the left is a picture of what valves can look like over time.